manshi1906/Deloitte-Australia-s-Data-Analytics/README.md

 Select the factory with the most down time (click on its bar), make a screenshot of the dashboard and upload it as a submission for this task.
 Please find a step-by-step Task Guide pdf attached in the resources below to help you out.
 # Task 2: Forensic technology

-1

-2

-3

-4

-5
 Here is your task
 We have processed all data on employee compensation and generated an Excel file (Equality Table.xlsx, available in the Resources) containing 3 columns:

-Factory
+1.Factory
-Job Role
+2.Job Role
-Equality Score (integer; ranging between -100 and +100; 0 is ideal) Here is your task:
+3. Equality Score (integer; ranging between -100 and +100; 0 is ideal)
+Here is your task:

 Create a 4th column (Equality class), classifying the equality score into 3 types: